pdp10/AstroJournal/README.md

 v0.10

-- This version is only for testing and prepares AJ for v1.0
+- This version is mainly for testing and prepares AJ for v1.0.
+- Added Tango icon set to AJ menu items.
+- Added Darkness as new Observation parameter.
+This can be used for recording sky quality reading using meters such as SQM-L.

 v0.9